|Source:Pacific Standard- Hollywood POTUS's.|

-|Source: The New Republic
+From The New Republic

 I’m going to cover a few of the Hollywood president’s that I’m actually familiar with.
 I know, why not instead speak about Hollywood characters you know almost nothing about and pretend to be intelligent about them like every other asshole blogger out there who knows so much about nothing.
 I guess I just have this weakness called character and a conscience that prevents me from talking about people and things I’m simply not familiar with, because I lack interest in them.
-Anyone born before 1980 might think I’m talking about people from the 19th Century, or something.
+Anyone born after 1980 might think I’m talking about people from the 19th Century, or something.
 So you might want to leave this page and get back to your favorite reality TV programs.
 There’s the asshole in me.

 Douglas, plays a president with big progressive goals, but knows how to work with people even in his own party in order to move the ball forward and get a progressive accomplishment.
 Which is the definition of a pragmatic Progressive, something that I believe Franklin Roosevelt would be proud of.
 While at the same time he’s also a man and a widower and has needs and falls in love.
 And hopefully you’re familiar with the rest of the story.

 But the story is great and the Republican opposition especially in the House of Representatives wants to make Senator Lane Evans personal life especially her sexual history the focal point there.
 Instead whether she’s qualified for the actual job of both Vice President and President of the United States.
 Where they never question her credentials.
 And President Evans and Senator Hanson, never play ball with the House Republicans on her past and nomination.

 I would be lax in my duty here if I didn’t mention a character who I spent too much of my life during their seven-year run watching, if I didn’t mention Jeb Bartlett.
 Who of course is played by the great Martin Sheen in The West Wing.
 I can’t think of a Hollywood character who was better suited for the job of President of the United States than Jeb Bartlett.
 Who always knew what was going on what needed to be done and what he needed to do to get it done.

 I think if you’re going to do a show or movie about an American president, you should be realistic.
 Either cover someone who has already had the job, but give your character a different name.
 But with the same character, personality, intelligence, demeanor, judgement and everything else.
 And cover similar stories that the real president dealt with.
-Or come up with your own president that perhaps represents America at its best, or worst and deal with stories that haven’t been dealt with, but are
+Or come up with your own president that perhaps represents America at its best, or worst and deal with stories that haven’t been dealt with, but are realistic.

-realistic.
 I think the problem with a lot of Hollywood political movies especially about the President, is that they look like they come from Hollywood.
 And they look almost completely make-believe.
 Like Dave from 1993.
 The Hollywood president’s that I mentioned are realistic, because the characters are believable and so are the issues that they dealt with.